-If you’ve ever retained a lawyer, then you’re probably aware of what great time trackers they are.
-Their bills are flush with line item details of the activities and time spent on your particular case, and it’s usually so spot on that it’s hard to argue with – even if it’s a big bill.
+If you’ve ever retained a lawyer, then you’re probably aware of their great ability to track time Their bills are flush with line item details of the activities and time spent on your particular case, and it’s usually so spot on that it’s hard to argue with—even if it’s a big bill.

-Treat your billings with the same accuracy.
+Treat your invoicing with the same rigor and accuracy.
 When invoicing a client for hourly work, give them detailed descriptions of time spent on tasks as well as a break down of the hours used.

 Solid, detailed data that is evidence-based is often hard to refute.
 Your clients will also see you more as a professional.

-It’s always worth mentioning again and again the importance of time.
+I want to reiterate (again) the importance of time.
 It’s our most valuable possession.
-So when it comes to projects, there should be a constant hunt for inefficiencies – tasks that needlessly extend or otherwise delay project milestones.
+So when it comes to projects, there should be a constant hunt for inefficiencies—tasks that needlessly extend or otherwise delay project milestones.

-If your time task categories are setup with a suitable layer of granularity, you should be able to skim through timesheets and spot wasted time in mere minutes.
-Too much time spent on administrative tasks is waste.
+If your task categories are setup with a suitable layer of granularity, you should be able to quickly spot wasted time.
+Too much effort spent on administrative tasks is waste.
 Or, too much time spent in meetings could be waste.

-Ideally, you’d want to focus your efforts on tasks that involve working billable hours, growing your business, or making new sales.
+Ideally, you want to focus your efforts on tasks that involve project work, growing your business, making new sales, or enhancing your career and skills.
 Anything else during the business day is a luxury.

 The purpose of this article is not to encourage you to constantly monitor your time and thus eliminate any kind of fun in life.
-No – the purpose is to encourage you to achieve maximum efficiency during the eight or so working hours you put in for the day.
+No—the purpose here is to encourage you to achieve maximum efficiency during the eight or so working hours you put in for the day.
 When you strive for that efficiency, you can rest easy during off hours with the knowledge that you accomplished a solid day of productive work.